akbiggs/UnityTimer/README.md

 ## Usage Notes / Caveats

 1. This library does not currently seem to work on the Hololens.
 We are looking into a solution for this.
 2. All timers are destroyed when changing scenes.
 This behaviour is typically desired, and it happens because timers are updated by a TimerController that is also destroyed when the scene changes.
+Note that as a result of this, [creating a Timer when the scene is being closed, e.g. in an object's OnDestroy method, will result in a Unity error when the Timercontroller is spawned.](http://i.imgur.com/ESFmFDO.png).